Exclusive interview with Khan Tattoo by Iva Kanceska 27/08 /2010

 gangster image by the older generations.

-Q: Which is the strangest request you have ever had for a
+Q: What is the strangest request you have ever had for a

 tattoo?